-The Coastal Zone Management Act Defined Areas of Particular Concern (APC) and established criteria for selection in 15 CFR Part 923.
+The Coastal Zone Management Act defined Areas of Particular Concern (APC) and established criteria for selection in 15 CFR Part 923.
 The process should include the development of a management plan for each designated area.
 In part, the management plans are intended to make provisions for acceptable levels of future land development that, in turn, can be used to revise the zoning designations in these areas.
 As a result, a formidable tool is available through the APC management plans to set the direction for development in these areas in advance of permit applications - i.e., taking a proactive versus reactive approach to land use and hazard mitigation.
-To date, eighteen regions have been designated as APCs in the US Virgin Islands.
-At this time of this Plan Update, draft management plans have been developed for numerous areas.
+Todate, eighteen regions have been developed for numerous areas.